cognitedata/oryx/README.md

 ## Upgrade from Oryx v2 to v3

 Oryx v3 is mostly backwards compatible with v2.
-You chains of operators will for most part look exactly the same.
+Your chains of operators will for most part look and work exactly the same.
+There are however some notable changes:

 - The `retry` operator have been deprecated for now.
 Use [Polly](https://github.com/App-vNext/Polly) instead.
-- The `catch` operator needs to run after fetch (not before).
+- The `catch` operator needs to run __after__ the error producing operator e.g `fetch` (not before).
 This is because Oryx v3 pushes results "down" instead of returning them "up" the chain of operators.
-The good thing is that a handler can now continue processing after catching an error.
-This was not possible in v2 / v1 where the catch operator had to abort processing and produce a result.
+The good thing with this change is that a handler can now continue processing the rest of the pipeline after catching an error.
+This was not possible in v2 / v1 where the `catch` operator had to abort processing and produce a result.
 - Http handlers take 2 generic types instead of 4.
 E.g `fetch<'TSource, 'TNext, 'TResult, 'TError>` now becomes `fetch<'TSource, 'TNext>` and the last two types can simply be removed from your code.
-- ResponseError is gone.
+- `ResponseError` is gone.
 You need to sub-class an exception instead.
-This means that the `'TError' type is gone from the handlers.
+This means that the `'TError' type is also gone from the handlers.
 - Custom context builders do not need any changes
 - Custom HTTP handlers must be refactored.
-Instead of returning a result (Ok/Error) the handler needs to push down the result either using the Ok path `next.NextAsync` or fail with an error `next.ErrorAsync` E.g:
+Instead of returning a result (Ok/Error) the handler needs to push down the result either using the Ok path `next.NextAsync()` or fail with an error `next.ErrorAsync()`.
+This is very similar to e.g Reactive Extensions (Rx) `OnNext` / `OnError`.
+E.g:

 ```fs
  let withResource (resource: string) (next: NextFunc<_,_>) (context: HttpContext) =